Sync to Mac

 - Allow automatic syncing to handle new data

-- Add the Auto Sync widget to your Home Screeen
+- Add the Sync to Mac widget to your Home Screen (see Adding the Sync to Mac widget above)

 Date Ranges: